sylvester-francis/pythonTest-Sylvester/documentation/file_operations.md

    - Iterate over each product in the list of products and add them to the XML tree.
    - Create an ElementTree with the root element.
    - Write the XML tree to the specified file.
+   - Output file is stored in ./output/ with the file name outputFile.xml

 ## Functions Imported
 - **return_file_path()** from `utility_functions`